ganeti/ganeti/man/gnt-instance.rst

 instance's runtime before migrating it (eg. ballooning an instance down because the target node doesn't have enough available memory).

+If an instance has the backend parameter ``always\_failover`` set to true, then the migration is automatically converted into a failover.

 See **ganeti(7)** for a description of ``--submit`` and other common options.